The Rule and Statutes of the Teutonic Order

 THE BOOK OF THE TEUTONIC ORDER - 1264

 and how the order of the Hospital of St. Mary of the German House of Jerusalem was established.
 In the year eleven hundred

 and ninety from the birth of our Lord, at the time when Acre was being besieged by the Christians and, with God's help,

 was won back again from the hands of the infidels, at that very time there was in the army a band of good people from Bremen

 and from Lübeck, who, through the charity of our Lord, took pity on the manifold needs of the sick in the army and

 started the aforementioned hospital under a sail of a ship, called "a cog," under which they brought the sick with

 great devotion and cared for them with zeal.
-This small beginning moved the hearts of Duke Frederick of Swabia and other noble lords, whose
+This small beginning moved the hearts of Duke Frederick of Swabia and other

-and the great men of the same realm, by whose counsel, the aforementioned Duke of Swabia sent his
+Temple, the archbishop and the great men of the same realm, by whose counsel, the aforementioned Duke of Swabia sent his

 messengers overseas to his brother King Henry, who was the Holy Emperor, to get the Pope, Celestine, to confirm the aforesaid

 hospital and grant to the sick the rule of the Hospital of St. John and to the knights, the order of the Templars.
 It thus

 came about that both these ways of life and their liberties, by the grace of our Lord and by the liberality of the Pope,

 were confirmed and given to the hospital.
 Yet this way of life itself is granted not just by men on earth, but it is likewise